IC Markets vs Plus500, Updated for 2023

-This IC Markets vs Plus500 review has been updated for 2023 from seasoned professionals with significant financial experience in Social Trading, Forex, & CFDs.
+This IC Markets vs Plus500 review has been updated for 2025 by knowledgeable insiders boasting considerable expertise in CFDs, Social Trading, & Forex.

 Please note that due to regulations for each broker, the content in this comparison of IC Markets vs Plus500 does not apply to all countries as follows: